tuanvu0995/snake-console/README.md

 ## Gameplay

+- Challenge yourself with the "ghost" level of the game.

 - Use arrow keys to control the snake
 - Eat the food to grow the snake
 - Avoid hitting the wall or the snake itself

 ## Development